Eczema types: Atopic dermatitis diagnosis and treatment

 When did the symptoms begin?

-Where does the atopic dermatitis appear on your (your child’s) skin?
+Where do signs, such as rashes or dryness and itch, appear on your (your child's) skin?

 Having the answers to these questions provides your dermatologist with important information.
 Atopic dermatitis tends to wax and wane, so your skin may not be at its worst when you see your dermatologist, and that’s okay.